KristinaRakovskaja/CLV-Customer-Segmentation-RFM/CLV/README.md

 # Customer Lifetime Value Analysis

-Customer Lifetime Value (CLV) stands at the forefront of e-commerce analytics, serving as a crucial metric to gauge the long-term value of customer relationships.
+**Customer Lifetime Value (CLV)** stands at the forefront of e-commerce analytics, serving as a crucial metric to gauge the long-term value of customer relationships.
 Recent scrutiny over Shopify's simplistic CLV formula has prompted a shift towards cohort analysis for more reliable insights.
-This adjustment responds to two key concerns raised by the manager: the need to include all website users, not just purchasers, and the preference for a 12-week cohort analysis to capture customer engagement dynamics more effectively.
+This adjustment responds to two key concerns raised by the manager: the need to include **all website users**, not just purchasers, and the preference for a **12-week cohort analysis** to capture customer engagement dynamics more effectively.
 The ongoing refinement of CLV calculations underscores its indispensable role in shaping marketing strategies and business planning by providing a nuanced understanding of customer value over time.

 # Main Analysis